Print this page

 The employee can invest a maximum of 120 x 60 percent = 72 holiday hours per year.
 The employee can fund a bicycle costing € 750.00 entirely with holiday hours as they will need a total of 43 holiday hours for this (€ 750.00 : € 17.44 = 43 hours).

 The costs of objects should always be in balance with the proceeds of the resources.
 Holiday hours can only be applied per entire hour.
 The proceeds of an entire amount of holiday hours will not always be equal to the costs of the chosen objects.
 If the invested hours are not sufficient, the difference will be offset by means of reduction of salary.
-The payroll shall offset differences less than € 50.00 automatically by means of an extra reduction of salary in the first month after the application has been processed.
-Should the invested hours exceed the expenses of the purposes than this difference will be net paid out with the next salary (after the statutory deductions have been subtracted).
+The payroll administration shall offset differences less than € 50.00 automatically by means of an extra reduction of salary in the first month after the application has been processed.
+Should the invested hours exceed the expenses of the purposes than this difference will be paid out net with the next salary (after the statutory deductions have been subtracted).

 Example